lvlyrwt/text_to_json/README.md

 Licensed to Lovely only
 Licensed to Lovely and Lovely only
-Last line was edited by some stranger
+Last line was edited by Sabyasachi
 Licensed for StoryMIrror